 The Eucharist is "the source and summit of the Christian life."
 "The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch."

 The mode of Christ's presence under the Eucharistic species is unique.
 It raises the Eucharist above all the sacraments as "the perfection of the spiritual life and the end to which all the sacraments tend."
 In the most blessed sacrament of the Eucharist "the body and blood, together with the soul and divinity, of our Lord Jesus Christ and, therefore, the whole Christ is truly, really, and substantially contained."
-"This presence is called 'real' - by which is not intended to exclude the other types of presence as if they could not be 'real' too, but because it is presence in the fullest sense: that is to say, it is a substantial presence by which Christ, God and man, makes himself wholly and entirely present." -Catechism of the Catholic Church, par.
-1374
+"This presence is called 'real' - by which is not intended to exclude the other types of presence as if they could not be 'real' too, but because it is presence in the fullest sense: that is to say, it is a substantial presence by which Christ, God and man, makes himself wholly and entirely present."

 If you're sick at home or in the hospital and would like to receive Holy Communion, please contact the Rectory at the number below and a priest will come to you.

 Extraordinary Ministers of the Holy Eucharist visit anyone who is a shut-in or suffering from chronic illness or disability and wishes to receive Holy Communion at home on a weekly basis.
-However, due to the pandemic, the weekly visits of our Extraordinary Ministers of the Eucharist have been temporarily suspended until further notice.
+If you would like a priest to bring you Holy Communion at this time, please contact the Rectory at 610-678-3767.